Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 7. Concentration issues are another hint of anxiety-related behavioral changes.
 Completing homework or listening in class may seem increasingly difficult for your child.

 8. Changes in appetite are possible too.
-Your child may start to eat more than usual, or lose interest in food altogether.
+Your child may start eating more than usual, or lose interest in food altogether.

-If a child is experiencing one or more of these changes, it could point to struggles with their mental health and behavior caused by anxiety.
+If a child shows one or more of these changes, it may indicate problems with their mental health.

 Emotional symptoms (e.g., excessive worry, fear)